Accurate inference of crowdsourcing properties when using efficient allocation strategies: Background

 \subsection{Problem properties}

 Learning labels accurately is the goal of the crowdsourced labeling problem described above.
 However, there are potentially many other properties of such problems that are of interest to researchers.
 For example, what constitutes a typical task within the problem?
 Do tasks tend to be easy for workers to complete or are tasks difficult?
 Are there distinguishing features of tasks, such as groups or categories of tasks that are similar in some way?
 Likewise, a crowdsourcer may wish to learn properties of the crowd workers.
 Are there experts among the workers?
 Are workers reliable or not?
-How quickly can workers complete a task?
+Will workers tend to finish an assigned task quickly or will they require a lot of time to perform the work?
 Can we learn about worker behavioral traces~\cite{rzeszotarski2011instrumenting}, the patterns of activities the workers undertake as they respond to a task?

 In general, learning both task properties and crowd properties can be of significant benefit to a crowdsourcer: tasks can be better designed accounting for features of the tasks and how workers interact with them, costs can be better forecast and planned, and more reliable data can be generated by the crowd.
 Of course, the details and importance of these properties will be heavily dependent on the type of crowdsourcing problem, but learning properties can potentially reveal significant information for the crowdsourcer, beyond that of the task labels themselves.